Partners for 2017

 Camelot is proud to support the Society of Editors’ Annual Conference.

-Since its launch in 1994, The National Lottery has raised a life-changing £37 billion for Good Cause projects, with more than 510,000 individual awards made across the UK – an average of over 170 lottery grants in every neighbourhood.
+Since its launch in 1994, The National Lottery has delivered a life-changing £37 billion for Good Causes, with more than 510,000 individual awards made across the UK – an average of over 170 lottery grants in every neighbourhood.
 It has also paid out over £63 billion in prizes and created more than 4,600 millionaires or multi-millionaires.